bedoherty/react-native-shadowedbutton/README.md

 * fontFamily - Font family
 * text - Text to display on the button
 * onPress - On press handler for the button
+* borderRadius - Border radius for the button and its shadow
+* shadowHeight - Integer value that is the percent of the view that should be shadow.